Frequently Asked Questions about Education, Health and Care Needs Requests/Assessments/Plans

 It is important to work with the Local Authority on this plan to ensure that the best outcomes are achieved for your child and family, or for yourself if you are a young person over the age of 16.

-Read guidance on applying for an Education, Health and Care plans for further information:
+Read guidance on applying for an Education, Health and Care plans:

 The assessment is to see if your child needs an Education, Health and Care plan (EHC plan).